openedx/edx-documentation/en_us/olx/source/studio-example/manual-testing-structure.rst

 Each ``vertical`` element contains a child element for each XBlock in the vertical.

-Learners see the XBlocks that the vertical file defines in the learning management system.
+Learners see the XBlocks that the vertical file defines in the LMS.

 For each XBlock, the value of the ``url_name`` attribute matches the name of the XML file in the XBlock directory.
 The XBlock directory name is specific to